The best portable batteries and chargers you can buy right now (Winter 2018)

 Prefer over-ear headphones?
 No problem!
 There's no shortage of wireless cans to suit just about any taste or budget.

 Obviously.
-Sony's WH-1000XM3 noise-cancelling headphones became an instant classic when they launched, offering great sound quality, some of the best active noise cancellation you'll find anywhere, and a pretty comfy fit, to boot.
+Sony's WH-1000XM3 noise-cancelling headphones became an instant classic when they launched, offering great sound quality, some of the best active noise cancellation you'll find anywhere, and a pretty comfy fit to boot.
 They charge by USB-C, and can last up to 30 hours with noise canceling turned on.
 Richard wholeheartedly recommends them.

-It's not perfect, of course.
+They're not perfect, of course.
 The headphones are premium and priced accordingly, at an MSRP of $350 (although they're discounted pretty much all the time anymore).
 Touch controls are a little wonky, too, especially in cold weather.
 Still, if you've got the cash, they're among the best noise-canceling Bluetooth headphones you can buy today.

 Jabra Elite 85h